GCOstudios/gco-wp-starter-theme/README.md

-# gco-wp-starter-theme
+# GCO Studios WordPress starter theme
-A blank WordPress skeleton starter theme
+A blank WordPress skeleton starter theme to start coding a project.

+This is designed for a basic blog using as few files in the directory as possible.